salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

 ## Prerequisites

-Before you begin, make sure you have the following:
+Before you begin, make sure that your development environment meets these prerequisites.

 1. Python 3.9 or later installed on your local machine
 2. A Heroku account (sign up at https://signup.heroku.com/)